MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 )
 ```

-## Debugging and torubleshooting
+## Debugging and troubleshooting

-If you need to debug your application and understand which parameters are being sent to the models in Azure AI Foundry, you can use the debug capabilities of the integration as follows:
+If you need to debug your application and understand the requests sent to the models in Azure AI Foundry, you can use the debug capabilities of the integration as follows:

 First, configure logging to the level you are interested in: